 Near Newberry-Baker in San Bernardino County, California — The American West (Pacific Coastal)

 Credits.
-This page was last revised on August 9, 2016.
-This page originally submitted on December 18, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 606 times since then and 23 times this year.
-Last updated on August 8, 2016, by Michael Kindig of Long Beach, California.
-Photos: 1, 2. submitted on December 18, 2011, by Michael Kindig of Long Beach, California.
-3, 4. submitted on December 24, 2011, by Michael Kindig of Long Beach, California.
-5, 6. submitted on August 8, 2016, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
+This page was last revised on June 16, 2016.
+This page originally submitted on December 17, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 636 times since then.
+Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
+Photos: 1, 2. submitted on December 17, 2011, by Michael Kindig of Long Beach, California.
+3, 4, 5, 6, 7. submitted on December 22, 2011, by Michael Kindig of Long Beach, California.
+8. submitted on January 29, 2012, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.